There are two options which can be used to facilitate purchasing from businesses that employ persons with disabilities:

 Agencies must document how a business meets the minimum criteria and must report details of all resulting contracts valued at $50 000 and over on the Tenders website and in agency annual reports.
 Apart from the requirement to obtain three quotes or go out to an open tender, all other relevant mandatory requirements of the procurement Treasurer's Instructions must still be met by agencies, including the Crown's confidentiality requirements.

-Information in relation to Australian Disability Enterprises, including guidance on those operating in Tasmania, can be located on the Australian Disability Enterprises website.
+Information in relation to ADEs, including guidance on those operating in Tasmania, can be located on the Australian Disability Enterprises website.